Ezek-iel/cookiecutter-java/README.md

-# cookiecutter-java
+# Cookiecutter-java
-Cookiecutter template for basic Java CommandLine Applications in Visual studio Code
+Cookiecutter template for basic Java commandline applications in Visual Studio Code

+> You can just use `Java: Create Java Project` as an alternative instead assuming you have the [Red Hat Java Extension](https://marketplace.visualstudio.com/items?itemName=redhat.java)